Afoxcute/lasso/README.md

 - **Pinata**: Default provider, reliable and widely used IPFS pinning service
 - **Lighthouse**: Alternative provider with decentralized storage features

 Organization admins can choose their preferred provider in the Account Settings page.
-The system includes automatic fallback - if the preferred provider is unavailable, it will automatically use the alternative provider.

 ## Subscription Plans